Last updated on November 20th, 2021 at 08:54 am

-The term ‘personal injury claims’ is used to describe a broad range of injury and accident types that one might need to claim compensation for.
-It could refer to any physical injury sustained in the workplace, on the road, in a shop or in any public place.
+The term ‘personal injury claim’ is used to describe a broad range of injury and accident types that one might need to claim compensation for.
+It could refer to any physical injury sustained in the workplace, on the road, in a shop or in any public place because of negligence.

-Personal injury also covers injuries or illnesses resulting from medical negligence in a hospital or industrial diseases such as asbestos related diseases.
+Personal injury claims also cover injuries or illnesses resulting from medical negligence in a hospital or industrial diseases such as asbestos related diseases.
 The injury does not necessarily have to be physical.
 Psychological injuries are also covered provided that they meet all other criteria.

 Anyone who has sustained an injury or contracted an illness or disease as a result of another person’s negligence is entitled to file a personal injury claim and claim for compensation.